qooxdoo/qooxdoo/docs/core/defining_properties.md

 In other words, the initialized array or object becomes immutable, and its values are replaced by those in the argument to a setter call.

+## Property storages

+Internally, the Qooxdoo property system uses Property Storage objects to store the user-defined values of properties.
+You have the freedom to define your custom property storage if you want total control over how property values are stored, or want to provide init values to properties using an asynchronous function ([full detail here](#asynchronous-property-storages)).

-## Defining own property storage
+### Defining own property storage

 Property values are, by default, stored within the instance object of an instantiated class.
 The default storage mechanism is defined in `qx.core.property.SimplePropertyStorage`.

 It is possible to define an alternative storage methodology.
 Defining a storage requires defining a `qx.Bootstrap` class which implements `qx.core.property.IPropertyStorage`.
-Sometimes it may be sufficient to inherit from `SimplePropertyStorage` and only override necessary methods. `IPropertyStorage` requires that the following methods need to be implemented: `get`, `set`, `getAsync`, `supportAsyncGet`, and `dereference`.
+Sometimes it may be sufficient to inherit from `SimplePropertyStorage` and only override necessary methods.
+`IPropertyStorage` requires that the following methods need to be implemented:
+`get`, `set`, `getAsync`, `supportAsyncGet`, and `dereference`.

 If you want your storage to support asynchronous getting (more detail on this later), you will need to implement `getAsync` and `supportAsyncGet` as well, otherwise you can just leave them empty.